- About Us

 2. A numbered metal disk is assigned, which accompanies the deceased while they are in our care.

-3. Deceased is placed in cremation container (law in North Carolina) and the deceased name and identification number is written directly on the container.
+3. Deceased is placed in cremation container (law in North Carolina) and the deceased name and identification number

 4. Each direct family member signs an authorization for cremation, giving us permission in writing to do the cremation.

 Health Care Power of Attorney